strangerstudios/paid-memberships-pro/readme.txt

 Paid Memberships Pro is the community solution for adding paid memberships to your WordPress site.
 PMPro is 100% GPL.
 All code, including add-ons, is available for free from the WordPress repository here or on our site at http://www.paidmembershipspro.com.
 This version in the WordPress repository is the full version of the plugin with no restrictions or additional licenses required.
 Developers should get involved at [our GitHub page](https://github.com/strangerstudios/paid-memberships-pro/).

-= Integrate with The Most Popular Payment Gateways. = Stripe, Authorize.net, Braintree Payments, and PayPal (Standard, Express, Website Payments Pro, Payflow, & Advanced)
+= Integrate with The Most Popular Payment Gateways. = Stripe, Authorize.net, Braintree Payments, and PayPal (Standard, Express, Website Payments Pro, and PayPal Payments Pro/Payflow)

 = Works with Any Theme You Want. =
 Your Existing Theme or a Popular Free or Premium Third-Party Theme.